togume/vim/README.md

 This repo holds the configuration of Vim used as the primary IDE for development projects in a variety of languages.
 This project initially used Pathogen as the tool to manage external plugins and configurations, but recently migrated to using [NeoBundle](https://github.com/Shougo/neobundle.vim).

+If you'd like to add/modify packages, all you have to do is modify the vimrc file, and run the appropriate NeoBundle commands from within VIM (check out the documentation link above).

 # Prerequisites
 * [Homebrew](http://brew.sh/) - OSX Package manager
 * Upgraded version of VIM (through Homebrew)